Skip to main content

 • Variable-based: Pass translated content in your send request

-For step-by-step instructions on implementing localization, see How to Internationalize Notifications.
+For a step-by-step walkthrough, see How to Internationalize Notifications.

 Setting a User’s Locale